cpbirch/balls/README.md

 These events are meant to attract your attention to broken builds visually.

 1. Glitch effect (if 3 or more broken builds).
-2. Red alerts (if 5 or more broken builds).
+2. Red alert (if 5 or more broken builds).

 ### UI Controls